ahgroup/handelgroupwebsite/content/opportunities/opportunities.md

 ### Opportunities for Graduate Students

-If you are interested, contact me and we can discuss if there are ways you can get involved.
-Also check out opportunities for [external funding](/pages/funding/), and if you want to write a proposal with me as mentor, please contact me and we can discuss possible projects.
+If you are a current UGA student and interested in our research, contact me and we can discuss if there are ways you can get involved.
+Also check out opportunities for external funding described below.
+And if you want to write a proposal with me as mentor, please contact me and we can discuss possible projects.

+If you are not currently a UGA student, you can reach out but you would need to apply to and be admitted by our program in order to formally do research (and receive financial support) in our group.

 ### Opportunities for Undergraduate Students